How to Fill a Vape Cartridge: Complete Guide (2026)

 5. Release trigger and move to next cart

-6. Repeat – you can fill 50+ carts in minutes
+6. Repeat — 50+ carts in minutes

-Best Practices for Commercial Filling:
+Best Practices for Commercial Filling

 • Batch consistency: Use the same oil temperature for every cart in a batch